jembi/openmrs-shr-infrastructure/packaging/README.md

 * `cd ..`
 * `vagrant up`
 * `vagrant ssh`
-* `> cd /vagrant/packaging`
 * Edit `targets/{target}/debian/control` and change *Maintainer* to yourself.
 This step isn't necessary, but it's good to keep an accurate log of the person doing the release.
-* If uploading to LaunchPad, you should create or import a GPG key for signing the package:
+* If uploading to Launchpad, you should create or import a GPG key for signing the package:
   * https://help.launchpad.net/YourAccount/ImportingYourPGPKey
   * If using an existing key, import it into your Vagrant instance
-* Run the packaging script: `./create-deb.sh`
+* Run the packaging script:
+  * `cd /vagrant/packaging`
+  * `./create-deb.sh`

-When running the script, you will be asked whether you want to upload the build(s) to LaunchPad.
+When running the script, you will be asked whether you want to upload the build(s) to Launchpad.
 The OpenHIE PPA (https://launchpad.net/~openhie) should be used for all official releases.

 After completing, the build number will be bumped and the build logged to `target/{target}/debian/changelog`.
 Commit the updated changelog(s) to GitHub on the master branch.